angela1C/Data-Representation-Project-2020/README.md

-# DataRepProject
+# Data Representation Big   Project

-By Angela Carpenter G00376372
+By Angela Carpenter

 This repository contains all the files for my submission for the Big Project assessment for the Data Representation module at GMIT as part of the Higher Diploma in Computing and Data Analytics.